imaddde867/Bank-Term-Deposit-Prediction/README.md

 </p>

 <p align="center">
-  <b>Portfolio Highlight:</b> End-to-end ML pipeline for predicting term deposit subscriptions using advanced feature engineering and a tuned Artificial Neural Network (ANN).
+  <b>Highlight:</b> End-to-end ML pipeline for predicting term deposit subscriptions using advanced feature engineering and a tuned Artificial Neural Network (ANN).
 </p>

 This project demonstrates how to build a robust, interpretable, and business-relevant machine learning solution for bank marketing.
 The workflow—from data cleaning to ANN optimization—mirrors real-world data science best practices and is designed for portfolio presentation.